taborlab/FlowCal/doc/python_tutorial/mef.rst

 We saw in the :doc:`transformation tutorial </python_tutorial/transform>` that a transformation function is needed to convert flow cytometry data from raw sensor numbers, as stored in FCS files, to fluorescence values in a.u.
 Similarly, ``FlowCal`` uses transformation functions to convert raw flow cytometry data to MEF.
 However, these functions have to be generated during analysis using a calibration bead sample.
 Once a function is generated, though, it can be used to convert many cell samples to MEF, provided that beads and samples have been acquired using the same settings.

 Generating a transformation function from calibration beads data is a complicated process, therefore ``FlowCal`` has an entire module dedicated to it: :mod:`FlowCal.mef`.
-The main function in this module, :func:`FlowCal.mef.get_transform_fxn`, requires at least the following: calibration beads data, the names of the channels for which a MEF transformation function should be generated, and manufacturer-provided MEF values of each subpopulation for each channel.
+The main function in this module, :func:`FlowCal.mef.get_transform_fxn`, requires at least the following information: calibration beads data, the names of the channels for which a MEF transformation function should be generated, and manufacturer-provided MEF values of each subpopulation for each channel.
 Let's now use :func:`FlowCal.mef.get_transform_fxn` to obtain a transformation function.

 >>> # Obtain transformation function
 >>> # The following MEFL values were provided by the beads' manufacturer